wuxxin/salt-shared/lab/appliance/zentyal/README.md

 + integrated in appliance state, with all benefits of it

 ## FIXME
-+ hostname is taken as hostname: a.ep3.at domain: ep3.at instead of hostname a, domain ep3.at
-+ pip install borked
 + dns resolution of saltmaster is broken once bind is installed
 + firewall or bind to localhost: smbd (445,139), nmbd (137,138)